Frances Rollin Whipper: Early life, family and education

 Francis Rollin Whipper was born on November 19, 1845, in Charleston, South Carolina to William and Margarette Rollin, free persons of color.
 Little is known about the background of Rollin's wife Margarette; she is presumed to be of French Caribbean descent.
-William Rollin (1815–1880) was a biracial descendent of the De Caradeuc family, which had left Saint Domingue in 1792 to escape the insurrection of enslaved people against the French colonial government.
+William Rollin (1815–1880) was a biracial descendant of the De Caradeuc family, which had left Saint Domingue in 1792 to escape the insurrection of enslaved people against the French colonial government.
 The De Caradeuc family settled near Charleston and became involved in the lumber trade.
 Rollin's parents are unidentified, but he had a fair complexion and could pass as a white person.
 He became a successful lumber merchant in Charleston with extensive trading connections.
 Rollin owned a number of properties in Charleston and kept three enslaved workers.

 The Rollin family was part of Charleston's antebellum "colored aristocracy," a small, close community of families that enjoyed the privileges of wealth, property, and education, despite laws prohibiting the education of persons of African descent.
 This elite community created their own social and cultural organizations and followed a code of strict decorum and etiquette.

 Frances was the oldest of five daughters born to William and Margarette.
 Her younger sisters were Charlotte (1847–1928), Katherine (1851–76), Louisa (born 1858), and Florence (born 1861).
 Rollin was a devout Catholic and ensured that his daughters received an excellent education through private tutors and parish schools.
-In 1959, Frances went to live with family friends in Philadelphia and enrolled in the Quaker-run Institute for Colored Youth.
+In 1859, Frances went to live with family friends in Philadelphia and enrolled in the Institute for Colored Youth.
 Enriched by the political and intellectual opportunities she encountered in Philadelphia, Rollin began her career as a writer and activist for civil rights and women's suffrage.